hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-world-ant.md

 mkdir -p lib
 ```

-Change the commands above accordingly for Windows or other OS as needed, or use your IDE to create them.
+**Note**: Change the commands above accordingly for Windows or other OS as needed, or use your IDE to create them.

-## 2. The Libraries

-Download the HotRod Ant Plugin along with the JDBC driver of your database to the lib folder.
+Download the HotRod Ant Plugin along with the JDBC driver of your database to the `lib` folder.
 In this example you can get them from Maven Central:

 - [hotrod-ant-plugin-5.1.2-jar-with-dependencies.jar](https://repo1.maven.org/maven2/org/hotrodorm/hotrod/hotrod-ant-plugin/5.1.2/hotrod-ant-plugin-5.1.2-jar-with-dependencies.jar)
 - [h2-2.2.224.jar](https://repo1.maven.org/maven2/com/h2database/h2/2.2.224/h2-2.2.224.jar)

-## 3. The Database Tables
+## 2. The Database Tables

 In this part we define the SQL script to create an in-memory table in H2 database.